fossas/fossa-cli/docs/walkthroughs/what-data-gets-uploaded.md

 ## Inspecting exactly what we upload with `echotraffic`

 FOSSA provides an open-source tool called [`echotraffic`](https://github.com/fossas/echotraffic) that you can use to see exactly what we data we are sending to our servers.

+Follow the directions in `echotraffic`'s README to get started.